jouvetg/igm/doc/thk.md

 which is the maximum number of cells crossed in one iteration (this parameter cannot exceed one).

-# I/O

-Input  : state.ubar, state.vbar, state.thk, state.dx,
-Output : state.thk, state.usurf, state.lsurf
+The module takes as input (state.ubar, state.vbar, state.thk, state.dx) and return
+as output (state.thk, state.usurf, state.lsurf)

 # Parameters: